jprante/elasticsearch-jdbc/README.md

 Polling
 -------

 JDBC river runs are repeated at a given interval.
 This method is also known as "polling".
-You can specify the polling intervall with the ``poll`` parameter, which takes an Elasticsearch time value.
+You can specify the polling interval with the ``poll`` parameter, which takes an Elasticsearch time value.
 The default value is **1h** (one hour).

 Example